Tour de Manc Charities and Fundraising

 All the surpluses/notional profits from our activities are transferred into a charitable trust account for disbursement to the headline charities, projects and good causes.
 These headline charities, projects and good causes are carefully selected by our team of trustees, considering input from the Tour de Manc organisers and from applications/requests from the good causes themselves.

 Each year the trustees of the charitable trust fund will meet and formally agree which Manc headline charities, projects and good causes will benefit from our funds.
+For 2019, the trustees have decided that Forever Manchester will be replaced by Royal Manchester Children’s Hospital as one of our 3 headline charities.

 Tour de Manc 2018 Headline Charities